 CAN I EARN SHOW CREDITS BY VOLUNTEERING?

-ISHA offers a "Thank You Bucks" (TYB) program for members who volunteer at shows or at the ISHA Hoosier Horse Fair booth.
-You receive a $5 credit for every hour volunteered which can be redeemed by submitting a TYB form to Mona Ragan.
+ISHA offers a "Thank You Bucks" (TYB) program for members who volunteer at shows.
+You receive a $5 credit for every hour volunteered which can be redeemed by submitting a TYB form to Donna Skatrud.
+Forms are available at the Show Office.
 TYB requests must be submitted at least one week before a show.
-TYB credits can be used to pay for $7 classes, stalls, tie outs, office fees, membership dues, and High Point Competition entries.
+TYB credits can be used to pay for classes, stalls, tie-outs, office fees, membership dues, and All Member High Point Competition entries.
 TYB credits are valid for the current and following year only.

 CAN MORE THAN ONE PERSON EXHIBIT THE SAME HORSE?